railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_stocks.rst

 In the product form you can find a report that will give you the stock levels of the various different products in any selected location.
 If you haven't selected any location, Open ERP calculates stocks for all of the physical locations.

-.. tip::   Availability of stock
+.. note::  Availability of stock

     Depending on whether you look at the product from a customer order or from the menu of a product form you can get different values for stock availability.
 If you use the product menu you get the stock in all of the physical stock locations.
 Looking at the product from the order you will only see the report of the warehouse selected in the order.